-Here’s a post that may only be appreciated by my fellow airline geeks.
+Here’s a topic that I thought it would be fun to revisit, which I’m sure my fellow aviation geeks will appreciate.
 As most of you are probably aware, there are three major global airline alliances — oneworld, SkyTeam, and Star Alliance.
 Between them, they have nearly 60 member airlines.

 So, which oneworld, SkyTeam, and Star Alliance airlines haven’t I flown?
 Let me share the member airlines of each alliance, and then I’ll share the ones I haven’t flown.

 Oneworld Alliance Airlines